ethereum/remix-vscode/README.md

 As you develop your own plugin or you want to try out a plugin by using a custom URL you can easily add it to the list.

-* Click on add plugin button from `Remix Plugins More actions` menu on top right
+* Click on 'add plugin' from the `Remix Plugins More actions` menu on top right
 <p align="justify">
   <img src="https://raw.githubusercontent.com/ethereum/remix-vscode/master/media/doc-addplugin.png">
 </p>